Building Recertification Portal: Miami Dade County

-In case you would like to know if a building has any violation, you are able to access this information through the Miami Dade Building Recertification Portal.
-Once you click on the Building Violations button, you can search Regulation Cases of work without a permit, expired permits which lack mandatory inspections, unsafe structures, and other building code-related violations.
+In case you would like to know if a building has any violations, you are able to access this information through the Miami Dade Building Recertification Portal.
+Once you click on the Building Violations button, you can search for Regulation Cases of work without a permit, expired permits that lack mandatory inspections, unsafe structures, and other building code-related violations.

 Building Recertification Portal: Miami Dade County